 I also talked about our innovations in search and how we’re optimising the search experience for guests – from highlighting Entire Places to our Work-Friendly Programme – as well as changes we’ve made to increase the visibility of useful property information, such as health and safety protocols and sustainability practices.
 It was encouraging to see these topics were well received by attendees.

 The usual suspects – tech, professionalisation and industry regulation – were also hot conversation starters that made for interesting discussions, particularly around topics like accreditation and software for professional short-term rental managers.

 Click.: You participated in a fireside chat at the event.
 What were the key themes you spoke about?

 Another theme was availability.
-We see that some travelers continue to book last minute.
+We see that some travellers continue to book last minute.
 If it’s a Tuesday and you haven’t sold your weekend yet, you need to look at what restrictions you have in place and consider releasing some.
-If you’re holding out for a three-night minimum stay, that could mean your property isn’t visible to guests searching for a weekend getaway.
+If you’re holding out for a three-night minimum stay, that may mean your property isn’t visible to guests searching for a weekend getaway.
 Also, make sure to put any cancellations back online as quickly as possible.
 Those types of actions can increase your chance of being seen by customers.

 Click.: What was the biggest highlight of the event for you personally?

 Pearson: The general positivity from everyone who attended was incredibly uplifting.
 There’s a real sense of resilience throughout our industry, and it was inspiring to get back out there and see everyone connecting in real life again.
 We talked a lot about the trends we’re seeing and what we’re doing to stimulate demand and propel the industry forward, and it was exciting to hear so much positive feedback surrounding those conversations.

 - The 2021 Short Stay Summit took place in London earlier this month – the first industry summit in Europe since the region went into lockdown last year